 Has anyone seen these Restoration Hardware knock-off shelves on Pinterest or in the blogosphere?
-I remember seeing the industrial pipe shelves a few years ago, and instantly thought how cool they were!
-Although I think it’s pretty genius to take old pipe and wood to build gorgeously rustic shelves, we have never really had a project that would mesh with this rustic/industrial look, so we never had a reason to give them a try here on the DIY Playbook.
+I remember seeing the industrial pipe shelves a few years ago, and instantly thought how cool they were, which is exactly what inspired us to recreate this look for a rustic-inspired baby nursery.

-After creating them, I am happy to report that these shelves were pretty darn easy to prep and hang, and I absolutely LOVE the look for this space.
-However, I do want to warn you that although these shelves were DIY-ed, they are NOT dirt cheap (which was a surprise to me).
+Although we LOVE the look of these shelves, we do want to warn you that this DIY project was NOT dirt cheap (which was a surprise to me).
 The materials themselves were about $50 so I would not recommend this look if you’re DIY-ing this specific shelf to save money.
 Just a head’s up so you’re not as shocked as I was.

 Supplies for 2 SHELVES